jrau1801/Nope-Client/README.md

 ```
 To run Sphinx you'll need the following command.
-And changes to conf.py are needed sometimes, when working with different directories
+And changes to conf.py are needed sometimes, when working with different directories.
-Here we added syspaths for the directories we are workning in.
+Here we added syspaths for the directories we are working in.
 ```

 <div align="center">